We treat brand and creative as competitive levers. Every piece of work has to ask the same question: how does this brand win?

 Packaging for brands that stick the finger up at category clichés.

-Where you compete and how you win.
-We make the tradeoffs explicit, this work wasn't made for comfort zones.
-Positioning, brand narrative, architecture, messaging, and what you offer that no one else can.
+Don't bring a logo to a positioning fight.
+This is about where you compete and how you win.
+We make the tradeoffs explicit.
+Brand positioning, brand narrative, brand architecture, messaging, and what you offer that no one else can.

 Boring brands are the enemy.
 Brand identity has two jobs: create distinction and signal meaning.
 Distinction makes you memorable.
 Signalling shapes how people size you up.